 After lunch I went to Coffee Creek Watershed Preserve, which was one of the most surprising discoveries of my trip.
 Thinking it was going to be a quaint little park, I found its riparian wilderness to be full of wildlife and wonder.
 Graced with the delightful presence of warblers, I knew I was quite lucky.
 Warblers, I’ve learned, are prized by birders in their sight and song.
 Elusive though unique in their calls, they are observed more often by sound than sight.
 But early birds aren’t the only birds to see in Indiana Dunes.

-Early in the evening, I arrive at the Great Marsh Trail in Indiana Dunes National Lakeshore.
+Early in the evening, I arrive at the Great Marsh Trail in Indiana Dunes National Park.
 This is a trail I’ve casually hiked before; however, I’m returning to it now as a novice birder.
 My newfound enjoyment for birding is one that was almost exclusively fostered by the dunes area.
 Lake Michigan has a profound “funneling effect” for birds, especially when they are southbound in the fall.
 To the delight of both experienced and amateur birders, there is an extraordinary diversity of species that numbers in the hundreds.
 Though I’ve hiked this trail many times in the past, a pair of binoculars and a basic knowledge of birding made this time feel magical.

 I thought how much of a luxury it is to have such an adventurous destination so close to the hustle and bustle of Chicago.

-I finished my weekend at the National Lakeshore and was able to get some evening birding at the Longshore Birding Platform, which has a panoramic view of a forest, savannah and beach.
+I finished my weekend at the National Park and was able to get some evening birding at the Longshore Birding Platform, which has a panoramic view of a forest, savannah and beach.
 As the sun set, the city lights of my home came to life—visible to the west across Lake Michigan—and I thought how much of a luxury it is to have such an adventurous destination so close to the hustle and bustle of Chicago.
 A deep sense of gratitude also came over me as well.
 With more than 100 years of conservation efforts, I’m glad that people continue to ensure the dunes remain wild for generations of explorers like me.

 Outdoor adenture in the Indiana Dunes